- What is XLSForm?

 Yes.
-Using the Relevant column, you can hide some questions by default, and show them based on the answer from another question.
-For more information, see Relevant expressions.
+Using the relevant column, you can hide some questions by default, and show them based on the answer from another question.
+A question hidden through the relevant column cannot submit any data in the survey, and any data previously entered into the field is deleted.
+For more information, see Form expressions.

 When publishing to ArcGIS Online, a survey can contain a maximum of 1,024 columns (including system fields), while a survey published to a portal can contain a maximum of 500.
 In both cases, this maximum limit can be circumvented by placing part of your survey into a repeat with a repeat count of 1 and storing that part of the survey in a related table.

 For surveys authored in Survey123 Connect, Esri custom columns such as body::esri:inputMask can be used to restrict user input.
 The Survey123 web app does not currently support input masks.

 Yes.
 After publishing a survey, you can use Survey123 Connect to download your files.
 Sign in with your ArcGIS organizational account, and click the thumbnail for the survey that appears to download.